-When a student has completed the specified expulsion time, he may be granted readmission to attend the Second Chance Program.
-Upon satisfactory completion of the Step Program, the student will be permitted to return to his base-school.
-Prior to readmission, the student must attend a conference with the principal or his designee.
-The conference must include the parents/guardians unless otherwise approved by the principal.
-Any further violation of school rules and regulations by the student may result in automatic expulsion of the student.
+When a student has completed the specified expulsion time he may be readmitted to school.
+Prior to readmission, however, the student must request a conference with the principal or his designated person(s).
+The conference must include the parents/ guardians unless otherwise approved by the principal.
+The Superintendent or his designated person(s) may or may not attend the conference.
+The student will be given a readmission slip to return to class.
+The status of the student's probation will be determined by the board of education.
+Any further violation of school rules and regulations by the student will result in automatic expulsion of the student.